A-Here-And-Now/GannettSupermarket/README.md

 ### DELETE /inventory/{pid}
 Deletes the item that matches the given pid.
 Only a PID is valid at this endpoint.
+It return the inventory after deleting the item.

 ##### Body
 No response body required